WsCandy/SlickForms/README.md

 SlickForms
 ==========

-A small JS package that will allow you to sex up your forms.
+A small, fast JS package that will allow you to sex up all your form elements with css.